codepath/android_guides/Configuring-a-Parse-Server.md

    2016-02-07T08:28:14.292475+00:00 heroku[router]: at=info method=POST path="/parse/classes/Message" host=parse-testing-port.herokuapp.com request_id=804c2533-ac56-4107-ad05-962d287537e9 fwd="101.12.34.12" dyno=web.1 connect=1ms service=2ms status=404 bytes=179
    ```

+* If you are seeing `Master key is invalid, you should only use master key to send push`, chances are you are trying to send Push notifications without enable client push.
+On Parse.com you can simply enable a toggle switch but for hosted parse there is an outstanding [issue](https://github.com/ParsePlatform/parse-server/issues/396) that must be resolved to start supporting it.

+* If you intend to use the Parse JavaScript SDK, you will also need to enable the `javaScriptKey` in your hosted `index.js` config.

 * You can also use Facebook's [Stetho](http://facebook.github.io/stetho/) interceptor to watch network logs with Chrome:

     ```gradle